Our Services

 Yes—if you have mild to moderate OSA or cannot tolerate CPAP.
 The American Academy of Sleep Medicine (AASM) and the U.S. National Institutes of Health (NIH) recognize oral appliances as a first-line treatment option for certain patients.

-If you're experiencing symptoms like loud snoring, daytime fatigue, or morning headaches, you can assess your risk with Ubie's free AI-powered Sleep Apnea Syndrome symptom checker to help determine if you should speak with a healthcare provider.
+If you're experiencing symptoms like loud snoring, daytime fatigue, or morning headaches, Ubie's free AI symptom checker can help you understand what might be causing your symptoms and whether you should consult a healthcare provider.

 A mouthguard may outperform CPAP in the following scenarios: